shawnsong/kubernetes-handbook/etcd/setup-static-etcd-cluster.md

 openssl x509 -in server.pem -text -noout
 openssl x509 -in client.pem -text -noout
 ```
-- Bootstrap the cluster
+- Bootstrap the cluster <br />
  See above